What Is Chronic Myeloid Leukemia?

 When you get a stem cell transplant, a donor will supply the new stem cells.
 You'll need to get on a waiting list to find a donor who is the right match you so that your body doesn't "reject" them.

 Close relatives, such as your brother or sister, are the best chances for a good match.
 If that doesn't work out, you need to get on a list of potential donors from strangers.
 Sometimes the best odds for the right stem cells for you will be from someone who is in the same racial or ethnic group as you.

 Make sure you tell your doctor about any medicines you take.
 Some don't mix well with the treatments for CML.

 Follow your doctor's treatment plan, eat healthy, and exercise when you feel up to it.

 What to Expect

-While this is a serious illness, it’s a slow-growing form of cancer.
-It’s hard to get rid of completely, but many people live long lives with it.
+CML is often a slow-growing form of cancer.
+Although it's hard to get rid of completely, many people live long lives with it.

 Once you're diagnosed, you should see a hematologist-oncologist, a doctor with special training in blood diseases, especially cancer.
-This doctor will come up with a treatment plan for you.
+He'll come up with a treatment plan for you.